With Canadians doing more business with the US than anywhere else in the world, Canadians have to be mindful about spending US dollars.

 7. Scotiabank US Dollar Account

-Scotiabank offers a US dollar daily interest account with a tiered interest structure.
 You earn no interest for balances under US$1,000, 0.01% for funds between US$1,000 and US$4,999, 0.025% for funds above that and below US$9,999, and 0.05% for funds above US$10,000.

-If you can maintain a daily closing balance of $200 or more, the bank won’t subject you to monthly account fees.
-But even if you don’t, the US$1/month fee is highly competitive.
 It comes with two free debit transactions per month and charges US$1.25 per additional transaction.
 You can also buy USD drafts without any additional fees using this account.

-8. CIBC Bank US Dollar Account
+8. CIBC Bank US Dollar Bank Account

-If you’re looking for a no-fee account with no free transaction, CIBC US$ personal account is the way to go.
+If you’re looking for a no-fee account with no free transactions, CIBC US$ personal account is the way to go.
 It charges you US$0.75 per transaction (which is lower compared to other banks) but doesn’t offer any free transactions.
-So, even if you write a cheque, make a purchase, or pay a bill using this account, you will pay US$0.75 per transaction.
-The interest rate is at 0.05%.

 9. National Bank US Dollar Account

 The National Bank offers a USD Progress Account with a fee structure that’s a bit complicated.
 Although there are no fixed monthly fees, there are a lot of transaction fees.
-Cheques and pre-authorized debits carry a US$1.25 fee, whereas most branch transactions are free, except for bill payments which carry a $2 fee.
-Also, you can’t avail of transaction services through an ABM.

 Its interest rate of 0.1% looks promising at a glance, but you need at least $5,000 in your USD Progress Account to start earning any interest.